arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-core/typeclasses/functor/README.md

 val tryFunctor = Try.functor()
 ```

-Mapping over the empty/failed cases is always safe since the `map` operation in both Try and Option operate under the bias of those containing success values
+Mapping over the empty/failed cases is always safe since the `map` operation in both Try and Option operate under the bias of those containing success values.

 ```kotlin:ank